rollup/rollupjs.org/guide/en/07-tools.md

 Voila, `lodash` will now be treated as external, and not be bundled with your library.

-The `external` key accepts either an array of module names or a function which takes the module name and returns true if it should be treated as external.
+The `external` key accepts either an array of module names, or a function which takes the module name and returns true if it should be treated as external.
 For example:

 ```js
 export default {